-To avoid over-torquing the screw, especially in steel-to-wood connections, decrease the rotation speed about 1/2 in. away from the final installed position.
+To avoid screw overtorquing, decrease the rotation speed about 1/2 in. away from the final seated position.
+This is especially important for steel-to-wood connections and when using an impact drill.

 V Do Not Press on the Drill